 The sad truth is that motorcycles are by their very makeup easier to steal than cars.
 A small group of reasonably big people can lift most bikes clean off the ground and into the back of a van without much bother.

-BUT there are a whole multitude of things we can do to make their lives more difficult.
+BUT there is a whole multitude of things we can do to make their lives more difficult.

 As with most things motorcycle related, avoiding complacency is key.
 People do steal motorcycles.
 It’s our job to secure them, making it harder for them ratbags to do so.